MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/windows/configure-auth-backend.md

 Once complete, you can publish your service again:

-1. Right-click on the `TodoAppService.NET6` project, then select **Publish...**.
+10. Right-click on the `TodoAppService.NET6` project, then select **Publish...**.
-1. Press the **Publish** button in the top-right corner of the tab.
+11. Select the **Publish** button in the top-right corner of the tab.

-Try to read the items by pointing your browser to `https://yoursite.azurewebsites.net/tables/todoitem?ZUMO-API-VERSION=3.0.0`.
+Open a browser to `https://yoursite.azurewebsites.net/tables/todoitem?ZUMO-API-VERSION=3.0.0`.
 Note that the service now returns a `401` response, which indicates that authentication is required.

 ![Not authorized](~/mobile-apps/azure-mobile-apps/media/quickstart/windows/not-authorized.png)